-Three black polished engraved tablets recently (2015) set in concrete plinths and installed in front of Ingleburn Station as part of the station's southern entry forecourt renovation in 2015.
-The central tablet includes The Ode and is flanked on either side with tablets listing the names of Ingleburn men who served in WWI and WWII.
-TfNSW and contractor Arenco provided the three concrete plinths and the plaques were provided by the local RSL as part of a joint project between the RSL and Campbelltown City Council (Campbelltown MacArthur Advertiser, 3rd August 2015).
+Three tablets made of black stone, polished, engraved and attached to upright concrete plinths.
+They were installed in front of Ingleburn Station as part of the station's southern entry forecourt renovation in 2015.
+The central tablet includes The Ode and is flanked on either side with tablets listing the names of Ingleburn men who served in the First and Second World Wars.
+Transport for NSW and contractor Arenco provided the three concrete plinths and the plaques were provided by the local RSL as part of a joint project between the RSL and Campbelltown City Council (Campbelltown MacArthur Advertiser, 3rd August 2015).

 Help us record history by adding to its record.